 At Least 18 months prior to departure

-Lead faculty and/or staff submits an Intent to Lead a Study Abroad form to be reviewed and approved by the appropriate Department Chairs, Deans, the GLC, and the Vice President of Instruction and Student Services.
+Lead faculty submit an Intent to Lead a Study Abroad form to be reviewed and approved by the GLC, appropriate Deans, and the Vice President of Instruction and Student Services.
 This form is due to the Vice President 18 months prior to departure.

 If approved by the VP of Instruction, you can move forward.